Marcellin Koukpo

-Marcellin Dègnon Koukpo (born 6 April 1995) is a Beninese international footballer who plays for Algerian club CS Constantine, as a striker.
+Marcellin Dègnon Koukpo (born 6 April 1995) is a Beninese international footballer who plays as a striker for Saudi club Al-Safa.

 Club career

 Koukpo signed for Algerian club CR Belouizdad in September 2020 on a three-year contract.

 In 2021, Koukpo signed a two-year contract with CS Constantine.

+On 8 September 2024, Koukpo joined Najran.
+On 1 October 2025, Koukpo joined Al-Safa.

 International career

 At the youth level he played in 2015 African U-20 Championship qualifiers.